Regis College Senior Honors Program

 Thesis - Open Access

 Number of Pages

 After starting the project with the hopes of developing a program able to crack substitution ciphers via artificial life concepts, some deeper questions were arrived at.
 What is the line between the man and the machine?
 Can computers ever be capable of sentient thought?
 What does it mean for us as a species as we continually develop better ways to compute hard problems fast?
 Ultimately, I may not have the answer to these problems, but science might.
 I have to conclude that for now cryptography is safe, but will it always be safe?
 With the advent of the quantum computing era just over the horizon, the definition of a smart and intelligent computer is about to change drastically, and achievements in computing such as Deep Blue are going to become more commonplace than ever.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Ward, Brandon, "Man Versus Machine: Can Computers Crack Cryptography?"
 (2015).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 656.